5l1v3r1/QuantumProgramming/journal.md

 Last night and today I began to ponder how quantum algorithms could be faster than classical algorithms.
 I discovered that, in order to understand Shor's algorithm, I would first need a full grasp on the Quantum Fourier Transform.
 The tutorial which I've been following (http://www.quantiki.org/wiki/Basic_concepts_in_quantum_computation#Bibliography) had only a brief explanation and thus I was unable to grasp even the functionality of the QFT.
 Eventually, I came to understand the QFT as the DFT where the coefficients of each state (e.g. the coefficients of <000|, <001|, <010|… for a 3 qubit register) act as the vector which is to be transformed.
 Furthermore, in order to understand the actual QFT circuit, I decided to only prove that the circuit worked for a pure input (i.e. one of the input coefficients is 1 and the rest are 0).

 On paper I was able to calculate what the coefficient for each result state would need to be.
 However, I had trouble using this information to derive the coefficient for each qubit.
 After reading http://www.cs.washington.edu/education/courses/cse599d/06wi/lecturenotes9.pdf I still struggled to understand some of the logic required to arrive at the final circuit.
 At present, I can convince myself that the circuit works, but it certainly does not feel natural or elegant to me in the least.
 I want to refrain from learning about Shor's algorithm, at least until I fully understand the QFT.

+### Fri, Aug 2, 19:26

+Today I finally was comfortable with the QFT.
+Now it is beginning to make sense to me how it works in its entirety.
+I think the majority of my struggling was caused by the unusual fact that the QFT can actually be expressed as a set of unentangled qubits.
+Anyways, I set out today to understand Shor's algorithm.
+I think that I now have a pretty good understanding of how the algorithm works.

+In preparation for implementing Shor's algorithm on my own, I decided to write my own arithmetic operations so that I could implement exponentiation mod N (needed for Shor's algorithm).
+While I did not nearly finish what I plan to, I was able to implement an addition function which does not return an additional carry bit (although at present it still uses a scratch qubit for this).
+In addition, I made a wrapper function which adds in place (although at present it does allocate a third qureg).
+This will make it possible to implement long multiplication.

+While most of the circuits I am implementing are pretty closely knit with their classical equivalents, I am noticing myself becoming increasingly comfortable with unitary operations.
+I can quickly tell whether something is possible or not, and I can pretty quickly implement any gate which is thrown my way.